Haggard Childcare Resources COVID Policies (Updated 9/12/2025)

 • Adults are not required to have a negative test prior to returning to school after the appearance of symptoms.

-• Preschool aged children with confirmed COVID are no longer required to isolate for the 5-day period.
+• Children with confirmed COVID are no longer required to isolate for the 5-day period.

-• Preschool aged children may return to school when they have been fever free for 24 hours without fever reducing medication and their symptoms are improving.
+• Children may return to school when they have been fever free for 24 hours without fever reducing medication and their symptoms are improving.
 Preschooler will be encouraged to wear a mask for a five day period following a return to normal activities.

 Close Contact Exposure